 Yes, a lot of food is really good for dogs.
 However, there is just as much food that is bad for them.
-It’s important to be able to tell the difference if you want to make sure that your dog lives a long and healthy life, and there are some things that you should absolutely avoid under any circumstances.
+It’s important to be able to tell the difference if you want to make sure that your dog lives a long and healthy life, and there are some things you should avoid under any circumstances.

 Alcohol, chocolate, too much sugar, basically all the nice things that humans can eat, dogs can’t.
-Garlic, onion, fish, excessive salt, and many other things are all just as bad for your dogs’ health.
+Garlic, onion, fish, excessive salt, and many other things are all just as bad for your dog’s health.

 It’s also probably important to mention that there is a limit to what you can give your dog.
 Many people keep all the food, leftovers, and human snacks to feed their pets as a way of showing affection.
 This is okay as a brief treat on a handful of occasions, but regular consumption of human food is not healthy for dogs.

-If in doubt ask the vet
+If in doubt, ask the vet.

 If you have to feed human food to pets, do it sparingly, and if you’re not sure about something, ask a vet.
 These are trained professionals who can advise you on what is going to be healthy and safe for your pets and what isn’t, so you should follow their advice wherever you can.
-It’s important to be vigilant when keeping food is out as well, as a lot of dogs can be very cheeky and will steal anything they think they can get their hands on.
-Any type of food that is harmful to dogs should be kept firmly out of their reach and stored safely in cupboards, where they cannot be accessed.
+It’s important to be vigilant when keeping food out as well, as a lot of dogs can be very cheeky and will steal anything they think they can get their hands on.
+Any type of food that is harmful to dogs should be kept firmly out of their reach and stored safely in cupboards where they cannot be accessed.

 A more detailed list of bad human foods can be found in our Toxic food for dogs article.

 Ultimately, we all want to make sure that adults remain in the best health possible, and feeding them can make a big difference to that.
 It’s important to be responsible when feeding your cats and to make sure that you get them the best food they can have.
-Obviously, you don’t want to accidentally feed your dog something that would make them ill, so it’s really important to be very thorough with what you do.
+Obviously, you don’t want to feed your dog something that would make them ill accidentally, so it’s really important to be very thorough with what you do.

-Ultimately, your dog would be happiest with a nice, fresh, organic chunk of meat.
-This is perfect for a dog, as it keeps them in good health, they can get a lot of nutrients from the meat that will go into every part of their bodies, and they have teeth which are perfect for eating meat.
+Ultimately, your dog would be happiest with a fresh, organic chunk of meat.
+This is perfect for a dog, as it keeps them in good health, they can get a lot of nutrients from the meat that will go into every part of their bodies, and they have teeth that are perfect for eating meat.

-Vegetables are a good idea to add in on a semi-regular basis but don’t try and turn your dog vegetarian or vegan, because they aren’t built for that.
+Vegetables are a good idea to add in on a semi-regular basis but don’t try and turn your dog vegetarian or vegan because they aren’t built for that.